nfagerlund/puppet-docs/source/puppet/4.7/reference/lang_tags.markdown

 ## Assigning tags to resources

-A resource may have any number of tags.
+A resource can have any number of tags.
 There are several ways to assign a tag to a resource.

 ### Automatic tagging